hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 Enabling Authentication
 -----------------------

-By default, the wallet and validator backends in your own validator node are configured to require authentication using JWT access tokens.
+By default, the validator backend in your own validator node is configured to require authentication using JWT access tokens.
 However, all tokens are self-signed with a hardcoded secret.
 This setup is not secure, and should only be used when hosting a validator locally on your machine.

 For a secure production setup, set up an external OAuth 2.0 provider for authenticating your backends and end-users and change your config files accordingly.